Belgian Beer Festivals

 North Sea Beer Festival

-More than 150 Belgian beers from over 20 breweries, from the classics to limited editions...
-Save the date in your diary with a big star: the North Sea Beer Festival is held in Ostend over the last weekend in August.
+More than 200 Belgian beers from around 30 breweries, from the classics to limited editions...
+Save the date in your diary with a big star: the North Sea Beer Festival is held in Ostend at the end of August.

-Beer lovers, seaside trippers and sunbathers from all over the world gather in the splendid Leopoldpark, close to the Kursaal and the beach; the ideal location to enjoy a good glass and a wonderful atmosphere.
+Beer lovers, seaside trippers and sunbathers from all over the world gather next to the promenade at Zeeheldenplein, close to the Kursaal, train station, city centre - and the beach of course; the ideal location to enjoy a good glass and a wonderful atmosphere.

-Relax at one of the many tables; join the beer lovers lounging by the lake and under the trees or else grab one of the many park benches.
+Relax at one of the many tables; join the beer lovers lounging by the beach with wonderful sea views.

 You will be made to feel very welcome at the North Sea Beer Festival, the most convivial beer festival on the Belgian coast.